stackgl/shader-school/exercises/light-5/README.md

 # Multiple light sources

+## Exercise

+Modify the point light shader from the previous lesson to support multiple light sources. <a href="/open/light-5" target="_blank">Template files for this purpose have been created in the directory for this lesson.</a> The file `light.glsl` is used to define the datatype of the light values.
+Use these parameters to apply multiple phong lighting contributions in the shader.

+***

 The Phong lighting model can be extended to support multiple lights by summing up their individual contributions.
 More generally, if `light0` and `light1` are light values from two different sources, their combined light value is:

 ```glsl